Answer Engine Optimization

 A slow build up does the opposite.
 The engine has to untangle your setup to find the point, and an engine under a time budget often just moves on.

-This ties back to the Quote Test.
-If an engine can lift one clean, correct sentence from your page, you are quotable.
+In practice the passage an engine lifts is short, often a single sentence to three.
+That is the whole budget you get, so the first sentence has to carry the answer on its own.
+This ties back to the Quote Test: if an engine can lift one clean, correct sentence from your page, you are quotable.

 How to rewrite a page